ohio813/betterbatch/readme.txt

    - logfile path\to\logfile.bb

 If a previous logfile statement was given then that logfile will be closed (if it can be) and all logging information will be written to the new logfile.

 ------------------------------------------------------
 IF statements
 ------------------------------------------------------
-These statements allow you to
+These statements allow you to branch based on conditions that you specify.

 Example::

-   - if exists this_file:
+   - if exists required_files\file.abc:
-     and exists that_file:
+     and exists required_files\file.zxy:
         - echo Great - both files exist
      else:
         - echo OH! - one of the files does not exist